 The complex challenges of environmental issues means that collaboration is vital in making progress.
-I have developed long-term collaborations with Kyoto University, Japan, which shares many of our concerns regarding endocrine disruption in rivers, and Brunel University, UK who are experts in ecotoxicology.
-These links have led to being awarded visiting Professorships at both institutions.
+I have developed long-term collaborations with Kyoto University, Japan, which shares many of our concerns regarding endocrine disruption in rivers, and with Brunel University, UK, who are experts in ecotoxicology.
+These links have led to being awarded Visiting Professorships at both institutions.

 See also NERC Open Research Archive.

 Johnson, A.C., Belfroid, A., and Di Corcia, A. (2000).
 Estimating steroid oestrogen inputs to activated sludge treatment works and observations on their removal from the effluent.
-The Science of the total Environment 256, 163-173.
+Sci.
+Total Environ.
+256, 163-173.

 Johnson, A.C and Sumpter J.P.
 2001.
 Removal of endocrine disrupting chemicals in activated sludge treatment works.
 Environmental Science & Technology 35, 4697-4703.